DriverDBv3: A database for human cancer driver gene research

 3.2.3.3.1.
 Visualization of all cancer types

 The top of the plot shows the domains(C) and the exon positions(D) of user-assigned protein.
 The bar charts below show the mutation count (A) and mutation percentage (B) across exons for all cancer types.
 The blue color indicates that the mutation is attributed to moderate impact.
-The green color indicates a low impact.
+The gray color indicates a low impact.
 The red color indicates high impact.

 3.2.3.3.2.
 Visualization of each cancer type

 This bar chart (B) represents the mutation statistics across exons within each cancer type gene selected by the user from the left panel (A).
 Select the desired cancer type on the table to generate a corresponding bar chart on the right.
 The statistics could be visualized in 2 ways: by mutation count or by mutation percentage based on user selection.
-The colors of bars indicate the impacts of mutation, which comprise three levels, red for high, blue for moderate, green for low (D).
+The colors of bars indicate the impacts of mutation, which comprise three levels, red for high, blue for moderate, gray for low (D).
 The Y-axis presents the rate of mutation.
 The X-axis shows the protein position of the mutation.
 More details are shown in the tooltips by moving the mouse over (C).

 3.3.
 Gene CNV